ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

 Object-detection example shows how to run TensorFlow object detection training on UAI Train Platform.
 The example is based on https://github.com/tensorflow/models/tree/master/research/object_detection

 # Setup
 You should prepare your own training data and pretrained model before running the task.
-As UAI Train nodes does not provide network access, you should prepare your data locally.
+As UAI Train nodes does not provide Internet access, you should prepare your data locally.

 ## Intro
 The object detection example directly use the code in https://github.com/tensorflow/models/tree/master/research/object_detection.
 As it depends on the slim package and object\_detection package under tensorflow/models/research/, we provide the Dockerfile to show how to pack these python packages into the docker.